 Did you know?

-During the time of the Avignon papacy, the banks of the Rhône did not have so many trees, but mainly crops or bare spaces.
-It is thanks to the improvement of agricultural practices that the exploited areas have been reduced, and at dike installationI know the wooded areas were able to be reborn.
+During the time of the Avignon papacy, the banks of the Rhone They did not include as many trees, but mainly crops or bare spaces.
+It is thanks to the improvement of agricultural practices that the cultivated areas have been reduced, and to the construction of dikes that the wooded areas have been able to regenerate.

 Coming by bus?

-From Avignon, you can reach Sauveterre thanks to line 122 of the liO network.
+From'AvignonYou can reach Sauveterre using line 122 of the liO network.

 event